Skip to content

 Do you love being outdoors and appreciate nature?
 Do you want to learn new skills and be part of a team?
 Apply to be a Horticulture and Landscape Assistant at the Humber Arboretum!

-Throughout the year, the Humber Arboretum has a team of Humber College and University of Guelph-Humber students who help maintain the grounds, serve as nature stewards, and create an outstanding experience for Arboretum visitors.
+Throughout the year, the Humber Arboretum has a team of Humber Polytechnic and University of Guelph-Humber students who help maintain the grounds, serve as nature stewards, and create an outstanding experience for Arboretum visitors.

 About the Humber Arboretum

 The grounds of the Humber Arboretum are free to visit and open to the public during daylight hours year-round.
-Numerous programs at Humber College use the grounds to facilitate experiential learning opportunities, and the Arboretum's Centre for Urban Ecology offers events and programs for schools and the general public.
+Numerous programs at Humber Polytechnic use the grounds to facilitate experiential learning opportunities, and the Arboretum's Centre for Urban Ecology offers events and programs for schools and the general public.

 The Humber Arboretum's 2019-2024 Strategic Plan identified three priorities: World-Ready Citizens, Healthy Communities, and Thriving Nature.